The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

 Because $b'_t = \text{sup}\{b \mid g_t(v_t,b, B_t, \mathcal{H}_t)\leq 0\}$ is not dependent on the a priori unknown price $b_t$, this is an implementable bidding strategy in the online second price knapsack problem.
-Further given feasibility of the selection policy, then we have $ b>B_t \Rightarrow g_t(.,b,B_t,.) > 0 $, so our bids verify $ b'_t \leq B_t $ which guarantees feasibility of our bidding policy. \Halmos \endproof
+Further given feasibility of the selection policy, then we have $ b>B_t \Rightarrow g_t(.,b,B_t,.) > 0 $, so our bids verify $ b'_t \leq B_t $ which guarantees feasibility of our bidding policy. \endproof

-In the rest of the section, we give an example of how Theorem \ref{thm:dualOnline} can be applied.
+We now give an example of how Theorem \ref{thm:dualOnline} can be applied.
 We consider existing work on a one-shot learning for the online knapsack by \citet{agrawal2014dynamic}.
-Using this, we show a bidding policy on the for the online second price knapsack problem, that has a competitive ratio of $1-6\epsilon$ under the random permutation setting.
-While there are improved results upon which Theorem \ref{thm:dualOnline} could be applied \citep[e.g.,][]{agrawal2015fast}, we think the given example is a very intuitive approach, shares similarities to Proposition \ref{thm:DT}, and gives a good introduction to the process of adapting deterministic online knapsack algorithms.\\
+Using this, we give a bidding policy for the online second price knapsack problem, that has a competitive ratio of $1-6\epsilon$ under the random permutation setting.
+While there are improved results upon which Theorem \ref{thm:dualOnline} could be applied \citep[e.g.,][]{agrawal2015fast}, we think the given example is a very intuitive approach, shares similarities to Proposition \ref{thm:DT}, gives a good introduction to the process of adapting deterministic online knapsack algorithms, and offers a low latency making it practical for DSPs to implement.

 \begin{example}[\citet{agrawal2014dynamic}] Let $B$ denote total budget and let $b_{\max}$ be an upper bound on the paying price for any ad.
-Select a training ratio $\epsilon \in (0,1)$, s.t. $\epsilon$ satisfies the budget constraint
+Select a training ratio $\epsilon \in (0,1)$, s.t. $\epsilon$ satisfies:

-For the first fraction $\epsilon$ of ads, determine the optimal dual price solution $\lambda^*$ to (\ref{eq:online_trainLP}) given below:
+For the first fraction $\epsilon$ of ads, we record the highest bid $b_i$ for each ad, after the auction is completed.
+This is what we would have had to bid (and pay) in order to win the ad.
+Determine the optimal dual price solution $\lambda^*$ to (\ref{eq:online_trainLP}) given below:

-We then apply a bidding policy of $\pi_i = \min\{\frac{v_i}{\lambda^*},B'\}$ for ads $i$ in our testing period, where $B'$ is our remaining budget.
-Then the bidding policy $\pi$ is always feasible, and has a competitive ratio of $1-6\epsilon$ relative to the optimal bidding policy over the entire set of ads $I$.
+We then apply Theorem \ref{thm:dualOnline}, and turn the selection policy of \citet{agrawal2014dynamic} into a bidding policy for the remaining fraction $1-\epsilon$ of ads.
+For these remaining ads, we bid $\pi_t = \min\{\frac{v_t}{\lambda^*},B'\}$ for ads $t > \epsilon T$, where $B'$ is our remaining budget.
+The bidding policy $\pi$ is feasible by definition in the second-price setting.
+From Theorem \ref{thm:dualOnline}, we recover the same set of ads as would the algorithm from \citet{agrawal2014dynamic} in the traditional knapsack setting, therefore recovering the same competitive ratio of $1-6\epsilon$.
+Given the offline optimum remains unchanged under both settings, our adaptation to the problem where the paying prices are unknown enjoys the same competitive ratio of $1-6\epsilon$ relative to the optimal bidding policy.
+The methodology in Theorem \ref{thm:dualOnline} allowed to adapt the existing selection policy when paying prices are known to our bidding policy under the unknown second price.